 London Eye, Girldreaming, Born Free, Trivia, in the best Quality.
 That is also LGBTQ.
-De Ruiter stand for quality roses, best roses for the different segments and usages.
+De Ruiter stands for quality roses, the best roses for the different segments and usages.
 Always top quality products.

 How Did the Rainbow Flag Become a Symbol of LGBTQ Pride?

 It goes back to 1978, when the artist Gilbert Baker, an openly gay man, and a drag queen, designed the first rainbow flag.
 Baker later revealed that he was urged by Harvey Milk, one of the first openly gay elected officials in the U.S., to create a symbol of pride for the gay community.
 Baker decided to make that symbol a flag because he saw flags as the most powerful symbol of pride.

 As Baker later said in an interview: